OzelotVanilla/PythonCourseRepos/README.md

 `util` directory: self-defined tools that help programming.

-`clean_project_dir` file: remove all datasets and intermediate product of the project.
+`clean_project_dir.py` file: remove all datasets and intermediate product of the project.

 `main.py` file: the entry for the project.